 Consider this.
 Laboratory services are often the starting point to any medical procedure.
 During a doctor’s visit, a physician will recommend lab work about 50 percent of the time.
 These tests might include blood work like a complete blood count (CBC) or a thyroid panel.
 It may also include biopsy results or a genetic test which also happen in a lab.
 When a physician orders these tests, labs are often chosen based on habit or historical practice and the physician may not realize there could be a more affordable, higher quality option to offer to their patients.

 UnitedHealthcare is working to make it easier to identify and choose lab providers who have committed to the Triple Aim within its broad network of more than 300 labs nationwide.
 Through the Preferred Laboratory Network (PLN), physicians and their patients are likely to receive better health care value through improved access, quality and service at a lower cost.
 The PLN is an advanced way to work with selected lab providers to deliver care that places a greater emphasis on patient outcomes and the total cost of a person’s care.

-UnitedHealthcare has selected the following labs to participate in its PLN for 2020: AmeriPath/DermPath Diagnostics and Subsidiaries, BioReference Laboratories, Inc., GeneDx, Invitae Corporation, LabCorp & Subsidiaries, Mayo Clinic Laboratories*, Millennium Health, LLC and Quest Diagnostics, Inc. These labs were selected based on a rigorous quality review process.
+UnitedHealthcare has selected the following labs to participate in its PLN for 2021: AmeriPath Inc., BioReference Laboratories, Inc, Clinical Pathology Laboratories, Inc., GeneDx, Invitae Corporation, LabCorp & Subsidiaries, Mayo Clinic Laboratories*, Milennium Health, LLC, NeoGenomics Laboratories, Inc., and Quest Diagnostics, Inc. These labs were selected based on a rigorous quality review process.

 How it impacts UnitedHealthcare consumers: